For best experience please turn on javascript and use a modern browser!

 Municipality of Diemen

-If you are going to live in the municipality of Diemen, a neighbouring town of Amsterdam, you will have to register there instead of Amsterdam.
-In UvA Housing this is the case at Rode Kruislaan (housing provider Lieven De Key) or at Dalsteindreef (housing provider OurCampus).
+If your future address is within the municipality of Diemen, a neighbouring town of Amsterdam, you will have to register there (and not in Amsterdam).
+In AUAS Housing this is the case at Rode Kruislaan (housing provider Lieven De Key) or at Dalsteindreef (housing provider OurCampus).

 Visiting address (only with confirmed appointment):